ShubhamJagtap2000/Bash-Scripting/05 - Arrays/README.md

 transport=('car' 'train' 'bike' 'bus')
 ```

-- We have the variable name, in our case `transport`
+- We have the ***variable*** name, in our case `transport`

 - We then wrap each item in ***brackets*** leaving a ***space*** between each item.

 - We can then echo out all the elements in our array like this:

 ```
 echo "${transport[@]}"
 ```

-- You can try this in your own terminal and see what it outputs.
+- You can try this in your own terminal and see what [this script](https://github.com/ShubhamJagtap2000/Bash-Scripting/blob/main/05%20-%20Arrays/Scripts/Print-All-Elements.sh) outputs.

 - Where the `"@"` means all ***arguments***, and the `[]` wrapped around it specifies its ***index***.

 - So what if we wanted to print out the item train.

-- We would simply type:
+- We would simply type [this script](https://github.com/ShubhamJagtap2000/Bash-Scripting/blob/main/05%20-%20Arrays/Scripts/Array-Specific.sh):

 ```
 echo "${transport[1]}"